Using Anchor to access your files

-Ship offers a service called Anchor that allows you to access network files and documents from off campus on your PC, Mac, or mobile device!
-Anchor provides access to the S: and T: drives, providing you with access to department files and personal files you would normally access from your campus computer.
+Ship offers a service called Anchor that allows you to access network files and documents from off campus or the residence halls on your PC, Mac, or mobile device!
+Anchor works with both the S: and T: drives, providing you with access to department files and personal files you would normally access from a campus computer.

 Log on to Anchor (anchor.ship.edu)